Js-Wizard/startup/notes.md

   - Application
     - For example, HTTPS
     - Application implementation
-    - Use `curl` to make an HTTP request
   - Transport
     - For example, TCP/UDP
     - Creates stable connections and ensures data reaches its destination